gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/kerbal_space_program.md

 ## Installation

-Install Kerbal Space Program in the [Steam](Steam "Steam"){.wikilink} client if you bought that version of the game.
+Install Kerbal Space Program in the [Steam](Steam "wikilink") client if you bought that version of the game.

 For non Steam users, the Kerbal Space Program website currently offers a pre-built Linux version as a *.zip* file.
 Download and extract that file to your chosen install location, execute the game using: